milankowww/ckan2blockchain/README.md

 	# target address where the hashes are being uploaded.
 	target_address = 0x26455A4440eE6A93d98C4A94d383419a54D9D1C6

+	# how large transactions to commit to the network
+	maximum_transaction_size = 65536

 ## Usage

 Enter `ckan2blockchain --help` to see the general help.
 Use `ckan2blockchain <COMMAND> --help` to see the help for particular command.